rafaelducati/bs-getfit-challenge/README.md

 ## Bonus:

 - Mobile-first implementation;
-- Mobile dropwdown navigation menu
+- Mobile dropdown navigation menu
 - Some interactive mouse-overs on desktop view.

 ## How to visualize the landing page: